-If you decide to adopt an cat or dog, make sure to choose an animal rescue shelter that is reputable.
+If you decide to adopt a cat or dog, make sure to choose an animal rescue shelter that is reputable.
 A good rescue organization knows the temperament of their animals, and they keep a record of any chronic medical conditions that need to be addressed.
 They also make sure that these animals are spayed or neutered, and also updated on their vaccinations.
-Adopting from these rescue groups can save you a lot of money in the long run, because the pets they take care of are usually healthier.
+The animals kept in rescue shelters are usually healthier than the ones sold in stores.
+That means you can save more money in the long run.

 Learn to bathe and groom your pet.
-If you put in the effort to fulfill your favorite animal’s hygiene needs, you can save money for professional services while strengthening the bond with your pet at the same time.
+Put in the effort to fulfill your favorite animal’s hygiene needs.
+That way, you do not need to pay frequently for professional services.
+It also helps keep the bond between you and your pet stronger.
 There are plenty of educational materials available to help you get started.
 Even if you take your beloved animal to a groomer, you can stretch out the time between visits by regularly bathing and brushing your pet’s coat in-between.

 Pet-proof your house to reduce the risk of damage and injury.
 If you decide to keep an animal at home, especially a puppy or a kitten, treat them as if they are a toddler.
 That means you must use childproof latches, keep trash cans covered, keep the toilet lid closed, secure all poisons and possible choking hazards, and so on.
 This is especially important when you leave your curious animal to wander anywhere indoors when no one is at home.
 Make sure that they are not able to reach any breakable items, footwear, pillows, laptop and phone chargers, other items that your cat or dog might end up chewing.